No Talking

-No Talking is a children's novel written by Andrew Clements and later published in 2007 by Simon & Schuster.
-The novel also has an Audiobook available, narrated by Keith Nobbs.
+No Talking is a children's novel written by Andrew Clements and published in 2007 by Simon & Schuster.
+It also has an audiobook available, narrated by Keith Nobbs.

 Plot

 No Talking centers around a group of exuberant fifth grade boys and girls at the fictional Laketon Elementary School who engage in a no-talking contest.
 The competition proves to be more challenging than either team anticipated, as they struggle to remain silent while going about their daily routines.

 The characters Lynsey and Dave are chosen as the team captains.
 They agree to a set of rules, where both teams are allowed to speak three words when questioned by teachers.
 As the competition intensifies, the students discover creative ways to make noises without speaking, leading to many situations and twists.

 The contest goes on for days, and the fifth grade hall becomes very silent during lunch, leaving the principal in disbelief.
 She even decides to join the competition herself.
 As the story unfolds, the students learn valuable lessons about communication, cooperation, and self-control, ultimately coming to a fitting resolution.